George Arthur Forrest

 George Arthur Forrest (born 1940) is a Belgian entrepreneur, owner of the Forrest Group (Groupe Forrest), a group of companies founded in the Belgian Congo in 1922 and active in wind power and hydroelectric energy, construction, mines and metallurgy, biological food and aviation.

-He has been described as a philanthropic employer.
-Forrest is reported to be one of the richest men in Congo.

 Background

 George Arthur Forrest was born in 1940 in Lubumbashi in what is now the Democratic Republic of the Congo (DRC).

 He was the son of an Irish immigrant.